xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 });
 ```

 The idea is to export the configuration for each of our apps on the `appData` object.
-The `js` key should make sense, we're specifying the name of the app (`products`) and where it's entrypoint is located (`src/apps/products/index.js`).
-The `html` key might not make a lot of sense right now, so lets explain.
+The `js` key should make sense, as we're specifying the name of the app (`products`) and where its entry point is located (`src/apps/products/index.js`).
+The `html` key might not make a lot of sense right now, so let's explain.

 The `template` key specifies where the base template for the HTML of the app is located.
 You should already have an `index.html` in your public folder.
 I'd suggest renaming it to something like `base-template.html` to avoid confusions.
 The `filename` key specifies what the final name of the HTML should be (`products.html`).
 The `chunks` key is very important, as it tells Webpack to only include the chunks related to this app (`products.js`, `products.css` and all other assets).